-A data consolidation proof of concept, for which the “agency procured $642,552 of vendor equipment through Reseller A in August 2016,” including equipment, software licenses and services — though a “replacement invoice” in the same amount deleted the “services portion of the initial invoice.”
-Arkansas state code, auditors noted, requires contracts for services and totaling “at least $100,000 be presented to Legislative Council.”
+- A data consolidation proof of concept, for which the “agency procured $642,552 of vendor equipment through Reseller A in August 2016,” including equipment, software licenses and services — though a “replacement invoice” in the same amount deleted the “services portion of the initial invoice.”

 “By misclassifying the services as equipment and software licenses, the agency avoided legislative review,” auditors wrote.

-A unified communication project for which the agency bought $584,521 in equipment to build and implement a video infrastructure that would enhance an existing state system.
-The agency decided to buy the equipment because “integration services could be received at no cost” and using it would reduce travel costs.
-But agency staff said the free integration services were not received “and that integrating the equipment will cost approximately $21,000.”
+- A unified communication project for which the agency bought $584,521 in equipment to build and implement a video infrastructure that would enhance an existing state system.

 The equipment was purchased through another reseller, Reseller B; and as of February 2017 “the agency had yet to utilize equipment costing $255,901.”

-A K-12 upgrade project, a collaboration with the Department of Education to “provide a secure K-12 backbone network” and increase school bandwidth throughout the state.
+- A K-12 upgrade project, a collaboration with the Department of Education to “provide a secure K-12 backbone network” and increase school bandwidth throughout the state.
 Staffers stated several networking retailers were contacted for the upgrade, auditors wrote.
-But “after only a short period of time, the former director decided to use the vendor and Reseller B before any other quotes were received.”

 The state, auditors noted, ultimately spent $6,973,922 on equipment from “Reseller B,” and they said use of the vendor without “sufficient input from agency personnel with technological knowledge” appears to be “questionable and not in the best interest of the state.”